Visit the institution website for COVID‑19 updates

 Months of entry

 Why does a minus times a minus make a plus?
 Preparing to be a secondary mathematics teacher at Durham means that you will have to question your own way of thinking and doing mathematics before teaching.
-Some students find that they have never really understood some basic procedures, but simply followed rules.
-On the course, you will be strongly encouraged to find out the reasons behind rules so that you are in a better position to teach pupils well.
-This can be quite unsettling, but with peer and tutor support it can be a positive learning experience
+Some pupils find that they have never really understood some basic procedures, but simply followed rules.
+On the programme, you will be strongly encouraged to find out the reasons behind rules so that you are in a better position to deal with pupils misconceptions.
+This can be quite unsettling, but with peer and tutor support it can be a positive learning experience.

 You are encouraged to show where mathematical concepts are applied in everyday life, but also to recognise that mathematics is a fascinating and creative subject in its own right, and can be studied with no immediate application.
 The common thread is that pupils need to engage with purposeful activities in a supportive environment.